decentralized-identity/trustdidweb-v03/spec/abstract.md

 compromising the simplicity of `did:web`.
 The incorporation of the DID Core compatible "/whois" path, drawing inspiration from the traditional WHOIS protocol [[spec:rfc3912]], offers an easy to use, decentralized, trust registry.
-This `did:tdw` aims to establish a more trusted and secure web environment by providing robust verification processes and enabling transparency and authenticity in the management of decentralized digital identities.
+The `did:tdw` method aims to establish a more trusted and secure web environment by providing robust verification processes and enabling transparency and authenticity in the management of decentralized digital identities.